 Hi, I had sex with a girl.
 Five weeks (37 days) after the exposure, I got HIV test and the result was negative.
 91 days after exposure I got HIV test again for confirmation, the result is negative.

 My questions are:

 1. Does it mean that I am really HIV negative?

 2. Should I get HIV test again next December 2007 (6 months after exposure)?

 To question #2: In very rare cases it takes more than 40 days for the body to develop antibodies to HIV that can be picked up by the test.
-That is why it is a good idea to test again 3 months after the possible exposure, even though the chances of a positive result then are almost negligible.
+That is why it is a good idea to test again three months after the possible risk, even though the chances of a positive result then are very small.

 This question was updated in January 2018 from an original answer posted in October 2007. i-Base no longer answers individual questions about testing and transmission – please see: Question 1 at this link for more information).